Automating web applications and websites

 Salesforce: Uploads a .CSV file with contact information to a Salesforce account with two-factor authentication.

-To learn more about automating web applications with Intelligent Automation Cloud, we suggest you take this free course: Building Bot Tasks.
+To learn more about automating web applications with Intelligent Automation Cloud, we suggest you take this free course: Automating the Business Task.